baby-sal/dogtective/README.md

 ### 4. run
 NEED TO CHECK WHICH FILE WILL BE RUN
-Run this file to start the game
+Run this file to start the game and.....have fun!!!

 ## Technologies
 - Python